 Suitable for students: Open to students in grades 9-12 worldwide

-Competition Introduction: River of Words Poetry and Art Contest is a free, international youth poetry and art contest — the largest in the world — inspires children ages 5 to 19 to translate their observations into creative expression.
+Competition Introduction: River of Words Poetry and Art Contest is a free, international youth poetry and art contest — the largest in the world — that inspires children ages 5 to 19 to translate their observations into creative expression.
 River of Words® (ROW) is a program of The Center for Environmental Literacy and a part of the Kalmanovitz School of Education, at Saint Mary’s College of California.

-Competition deadline: January 31, 2023
+Competition deadline: January 31, 2024

 Suitable for students: K through 12th-grade students, ages 5-20.
 Students must be enrolled in school to be eligible.
 All entries must be submitted by a parent, guardian, educator, or facilitator unless the student is 18 years old or older.

-Competition deadline: 11:59pm EST January 7, 2023
+Competition deadline: January 5th, 2024

 Suitable for students: Students in grades 9 to 12